bitsnaps/grails3-shiro-demo/README.md

 Demo application for grails 3 shiro plugin
 - Usage of shiro with grails spring security plugin
 - Usage of different security tag
+- Secure access to grails Service
-- Usage of grails custom Interceptor for security access
+- Usage of grails custom Interceptor with redirection and flash message
-- Usage of custom shiro TagLib
+- Create and use custom shiro TagLib